StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 }
 ```

 In addition to the usual elements of an STJ file, the protocol version and timestamp, the snippet defines a single node of type `Monitor`.

-Here is a breakdown of the various fields supported by this definition:
+The supported fields are:

-- `name` - a human readable name that shortly describes the operating principle of the Monitor,
+- **name** - a human-readable name that shortly describes the operating principle of the monitor.
-- `identifier` - a StackState-URN-formatted value that uniquely identifies this Monitor definition,
+- **identifier** - a StackState-URN-formatted value that uniquely identifies this monitor definition.
-- `description` - a longer, more in-depth description of the Monitor,
+- **description** - a longer, more in-depth description of the monitor.
-- `remediationHint` - a short, markdown-enabled hint displayed whenever the validation rule represented by this Monitor triggers and results in an unhealthy state.
+- **remediationHint** - a short, markdown-enabled hint displayed whenever the validation rule represented by this monitor triggers and results in an unhealthy state.
-- `function` - refers a specific Monitor Function to use as the basis of computation for this Monitor,
+- **function** - refers to a specific monitor function to use as the basis of computation for this monitor.
-- `arguments` - lists concrete values that are to be used as arguments to the Monitor Function invocation,
+- **arguments** - lists concrete values that are to be used as arguments to the monitor function invocation.
-- `intervalSeconds` - dictates how often to execute this particular Monitor; new executions are scheduled after `intervalSeconds`, counting from the time th last execution ended.
+- **intervalSeconds** - dictates how often to execute this particular monitor; new executions are scheduled after `intervalSeconds`, counting from the time th last execution ended.

 ### Identifier

-An important field of the Monitor node is the `identifier` - it is a unique value of the StackState URN format that can be used together with the Monitor-specific StackState CLI commands.
+An important field of the monitor node is the `identifier` - it is a unique value of the StackState URN format that can be used together with the monitor-specific StackState CLI commands.
 The identifier should be formatted as follows:

 `urn : <prefix> : monitor : <unique-monitor-identification>`